muritane/coordination-architecture/README.md

 > **Which distinctions can be safely discarded while preserving the agent’s viability over its operating horizon?**

-*Viability* here refers strictly to maintaining the minimal preconditions for continued action, learning, and redesign.
+*Viability* refers strictly to maintaining the minimal preconditions for continued action, learning, coordination, and redesign **at the relevant timescale and agent boundary**.
 It does **not** imply optimality, growth, dominance, or goal completion.

 Intelligence is therefore reframed as a problem of **representation and constraint design**, not downstream optimization.